Yood Tet of Kislev - יט כסלו starts Evening of December 14 2011.

 Rabbi Chizkiya ben David di Silva, author of Pri Chodosh on the Shulchan Aruch (1659-1698).
 Born in Livorna, Italy.

 Rabbi Gedalia of Linitz, author of Teshuos Chein (1803).
 Son of Rabbi Yitzchak, he was a disciple of the Magid of Mezritch.
 Rebbe Nachman said about Rav Gedalya of Linitz that he was foremost in the bringing of people to repentance in that generation, even though he never gave lectures and only sat and learned all day.
 This is mentioned in Likutey Moran 14.
-The Baal Shem Tov, who he saw several times, regarded him very highly.
+The Baal Shem Tov, whom he saw several times, regarded him very highly.
 Talmid of the Toldos Yaakov Yosef and the Mochiach of Polonya as well.

 Rabbi Shlomo of Vilna, author of Cheshek Shlomo (1905)